langchain-ai/langgraph/docs/docs/cloud/how-tos/check_thread_status.md

 ## Find idle threads

-We can use the following commands to find threads that are idle:
+We can use the following commands to find threads that are idle, which means that all runs executed on the thread have finished running:

 === "Python"